zng-ui/zng/TODO/_current.md

 * Upgrade `IdMap` and `IdSet` to an actual pub type.
-    - !!: marks where we want to use it in main crate.
+    - Review the entry API, can it be used from outside?
 * Use const init where only the LinearMap init was a problem.
     - See "Peroformance.md".
 * Review Cargo.toml and upgrade dependencies.